Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 Travelers can enjoy:

-• local grape varieties
+• unique Armenian grape varieties

 Areni wine village sign and traditional wine barrel in Vayots Dzor Armenia